 You can do a basic airfare search with Momondo just as you would on most travel websites.

-Along the left side of the results, you’ll see filters you can apply in order to refine your results.
+Also on the left side of the results, you’ll see filters you can apply in order to refine your results.
 I like the filter by airline alliance, which is helpful when trying to earn frequent flyer miles in a particular loyalty program.

 But, I saw a negative Momondo review?
 Is Momondo legit?

 Ultimately, you have to make the choice you’re most comfortable with, even if that means paying a few extra bucks because 1 OTA has better terms and conditions than another.
+But if you’re certain of your travel dates, it may not make sense to pay extra just to guarantee lower cancelation or change fees.

 Bottom Line: Cheap Flights = Momondo